- Voiced by: Gorō Naya (series; stock grunts afterwards), Keiji Takamine (Ultraman Mebius onwards)

 - The Power of Hate: Yapool claims in Ultraman Ginga that this is the source of his immortality.
 He literally wills himself back to life with his own hatred for the Ultras every time they defeat him.

-- Resurrective Immortality: Thanks to The Power of Hate, Yapool will always return to life no matter how many times the Ultras defeat him.
+- Resurrective Immortality: Thanks to The Power of Hate, Yapool will always return to life no matter how many times the Ultras defeat and kill him.

 - Right Hand of Doom: In his physical form, his right arm is a vicious blade.